ConqAra/Tiered/README.md

 ### Tooltips

-Tiered provides four customization options regarding tooltips.
+Tiered provides five customization options regarding tooltips.

 - `color` changes the text color
 - `tooltip_image` specifies the border style (see below)
 - `tooltip_border_start` and `tooltip_border_end` determine the top and bottom line colors of the border, respectively.
+- `no_tooltip` can be used in the `name` section of an attribute to prevent it from showing.
+For example, this can be useful for the `reach` and `attack_range` modifier types, as they are often used together and can clutter a tooltip.

 Here is the formatting for the border style.
 This image allows for up to 16 styles (0-15):